IL DONO DI NATALE

 Everything was beautiful, everything was light and joy.
 The mighty Kings were leaving their thrones to bring the gift of love and of riches to the son of the poor, to Jesus, who was born in a manger; the stars were guiding their way; the blood of Christ, who would later die for the sake of man, rained on the shrubs making the roses bloom, rained on the trees, making the fruit ripen.

 This is what his mother had taught Felle, and it was so.

 – Gloria, gloria – sang the priest on the altar; and in response the people said:

 And peace on earth, good will towards men.

 Felle sang too, and he felt that the joyfulness that was filling his soul was the greatest gift Jesus could give him.

-He was a bit cold when they exited the church, because he’d been kneeling on the stony floor, but his happiness was not diminished: it had grown.
+He was a bit cold when they exited the church, because he’d been kneeling on the stony floor, but his happiness had not diminished: it had grown.
 The smell of roast that escaped the houses made his nostrils flare like those of a famished puppy; and he started running to get home in time to help his mother set the table for dinner.
 But everything was ready.
-His mother had placed the linen tablecloth on the pavement on a rattan mat, and other mats were set around it; and as was tradition, she had placed a plate of meat and a jug of vincotto with slices of orange peel floating inside it, in the courtyard, under the porch, in case the soul of her late husband were to return to this world and needed to be fed.
+His mother had placed the linen tablecloth on the pavement on a rattan mat, and other mats were set around it; and as was tradition, she had placed a plate of meat and a hot jug of vincotto, wine with slices of orange peel floating inside it, in the courtyard, under the porch, in case the soul of her late husband should return to this world and need to be fed.